 With a mega guide, they’re almost guaranteed to be very, very long, you almost have to have a table of contents because they’re just too large.
 On top of that, we also allow searchers to download the mega guide and we take their email addresses in exchange.

-We know most of the marketers aren’t going to read and consume the whole thing.
+We know most marketers aren’t going to read and consume the whole thing.
 We want to grab their email address if they do ultimately end up leaving.
 We like to start those mega guides right towards the top and with a call to action to grab that user’s email address.
 Good for them, good for us.

 We start by giving users a very high-level view of the topic.